There's no doubt about it, Search Engine Optimisation (SEO) and keyword research can be tricky!

 What are Keywords?

-We want our website, blogs, offers and social channels to be visible when a potential customer types these words and phrases into a search engine.
-After all, search engines are where a huge number of users go to find services, shop and learn!
+We want our website pages, blogs, offers, and social channels to be visible when a potential customer types these words and phrases into a search engine.
+After all, search engines are where a huge number of users go to find services, shop and learn.

 Short Tail Keywords